weakish/docs-en/views/realtime-guide-beginner.md

 Cloud-->Jerry: 2.
 Sends notification: Mary is added to the conversation by Tom
 ```

-On Mary’s side, to know that she is added to the conversation between Tom and Jerry, she can follow the way Jerry listens to the `INVITED` event, which can be found in [One-on-One Chatting](#one-on-one-chatting).
+On Mary's side, to know that she is added to the conversation between Tom and Jerry, she can follow the way Jerry listens to the `INVITED` event, which can be found in [One-on-One Chatting](#one-on-one-chatting).

 If Tom wants to **create a new conversation with all the members included**, the following code can be used: